MadSimple/ChinesePostman/README.md

   // Repeating entries in the graph will not add duplicate edges.
   // If the original graph contains duplicate edges,
-  // add new vertices with a distance of 0 from other vertices
+  // add new vertices with a distance of 0 from other vertices.

   Map<int, Map<int, double>> graph = {
     1: {2: 6, 5: 10, 4: 10, 3: 10},